Lehigh River

 Part of the Lehigh River and a number of its tributaries are designated Pennsylvania Scenic Rivers by the state's Department of Conservation and Natural Resources.

 The river's name is an anglicisation of the Lenape name for the river, Lechewuekink, which means "where there are forks".
 Both Lehigh County and Lehigh Valley are named for the river.

+Between 1821 and 1966, the Lehigh River was owned by the Lehigh Coal and Navigation Company, making it the only privately owned river in the United States.
+This private ownership continued until a local representative, Samuel Frank, promoted a bill to return control of the river to the state in 1967.

 According to an environmental report from a Pennsylvania nonprofit research center, the Lehigh River watershed is ranked second nationally in the volume of toxic substances released into it in 2020.

-The study mirrors a previous report by the state's Department of Environmental Protection that found most of the county's waterways unsafe for swimming or aquatic life.
+The study mirrored a previous report by the state's Department of Environmental Protection that found most of the county's waterways unsafe for swimming or aquatic life.

 Course

 The Lehigh River flows in a highly winding course through valleys between ridges of Pennsylvania's Appalachian Mountains.
 Its upper course is characterized by numerous whitewater rapids and supports recreational pursuits, including rafting, kayaking, and canoeing.
 Its lower course forms the heart of the Lehigh Valley, a historically important anthracite coal and steel-producing region of Pennsylvania.

 The river rises in the Poconos region of northeastern Pennsylvania in several ponds in Lehigh Township in Wayne County, approximately 15 mi southeast of Scranton.
 The PA Gazetteer of Streams shows that the Lehigh River begins as the outflow of Pocono Peak Lake.
 Flowing south from the south end of the lake (a natural but dammed body of water), the river turns west after a mile and receives water from many lakes and ponds as it flows past Gouldsboro.

-It flows initially southwest through southern Lackawanna County and then through Francis E. Walter Dam.
+It flows initially southwest, forming part of the border between Lackawanna County, Wayne County and Monroe County, passing through Francis E. Walter Dam.
 Near White Haven, it turns south, following a zigzag whitewater course through Lehigh Gorge State Park to Jim Thorpe, then southeast, past Lehighton.
 Southeast of Lehighton, it passes through Blue Mountain in the narrow opening at Lehigh Gap.
 A six-mile stretch of the river between Freemansburg and Easton is known as the "dry-lands" because all of the water from rain drainage flows underground.

 From the Lehigh Gap, the river flows southeast to Allentown, where it is joined by Little Lehigh Creek, then northeast past Bethlehem, where it joins the Delaware River in Easton at Pennsylvania's border with northwestern New Jersey.